-Hint for 1(b): One direction is straightforward.
+Hint for 2(b): One direction is straightforward.
 For the other direction use the result of an earlier homework problem.

-Hint for 4: The result follows from one of the theorems from class with almost no additional computations (but it may take some work to figure out which result to use).
+Hint for 5: The result follows from one of the theorems from the online lecture 8 with almost no additional computations (but it may take some work to figure out which result to use).